yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 You now have everything you need to build the parameter tuning workflow!

-## Evaluate Segmentation full workflow
+## Evaluate nuclei segmentation - Full workflow

-> <hands-on-title>Create a workflow to Evaluate Image Segmentation</hands-on-title>
+> <hands-on-title>Create a workflow to evaluate nuclei segmentation</hands-on-title>
 >
 > 1. Create a new workflow in the workflow editor.
 >